-“We work with consciously with adolescents.
+“We work consciously with adolescents.
 We put great energy into helping them to find their way in the world.”

 The next fundamental development in the young person’s life occurs between the ages of twelve and fifteen.
 This is of course a stage we know of as adolescence or puberty.
 Once again the physical changes that take place (rapid growth, hormonal change and sexual maturity) are reflected by other changes in the young person’s intellectual, emotional and spiritual life.
 The young person’s thinking changes in adolescence.
 They develop from thinking in concrete terms to independently forming their own questions about the world.
 The world becomes more confusing and confronting at this age!
 The adolescent begins to ask questions and to seek answers in an abstract way.
 “What is freedom?”
 “What is the right way to live?”
 They become aware of the many contradictions of the adult world.
 They begin to feel passionately about issues that may not directly affect them.
 Their social sense of justice emerges.